mithunpaul08/fever-baselines/README.md

 "dev"
 ],
 `
-- here other options include: "test/train/dev/annotation".
+- here other options include: "test/train/dev".
-- Can add more than one like this: "dev,test,annotation".
+- Can add more than one of these options together comma separated like this: "dev,test".
 - Note that it means, corresponding data set and corresponding runs. i.e if you add "fever,fnc" in datasets and "train,dev" on runs, it means, it will run train on fever and dev on fnc.
 - Whenever you run dev or test, make sure you copy the trained model to the home folder.
 Also paste the name of the model file to the variable `name_of_trained_model_to_use` .
 - note to self: In server the trained models are stored at: `mithunpaul@jenny:/data1/home/mithun/fever_fnc_all_pkl_json_files/fever/training/pickles`